MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-inventory-by-location.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Inventory by Location* outlines inventory levels across an organizations different locations.

-It provides an accurate picuture of each location and the inventory levels broken down by Item Category and Item.
+The **Inventory by Location** outlines inventory levels across an organization's locations.
+It provides an accurate picture of each location and the inventory levels broken down by category and item.

 :::image type="content" source="media/inventory/inventory-by-location.png" alt-text="Screenshot of the Inventory by Location Power BI Report" lightbox="media/inventory/inventory-by-location.png":::

-## How to use the report
+## Use the report

-The *Inventory by Location* is designed to be used by different management teams such as Warehouse and Supply Chain Management.
+The report is designed for management teams in warehousing and supply chain management.

-As a Warehouse Manager, this report can highlight each location for your organization has the appropiate stock levels.
-This can identify if a specific location is low or high on stock and highlight where you can make changes moving stock around where required.
+Warehouse managers can use the report to check whether each location has appropriate stock levels.
+This information can help identify whether a location is low or high on stock, and show where you can move stock around where required.

-As a Supply Chain Manager, the *Inventory by Location* report provides you with information about where you are storing each item.
-With this information you can make informed decisions around shipping and ensuring that items are delivered on time and at the lowest possible cost.
+For supply chain managers, the report provides information about where you store each item.
+With this information, you can make informed decisions about shipping and ensure that items are delivered on time and at the lowest cost.

 <!-- ## Key Performance Indicators (KPIs)